MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/SharePoint-OneDrive-interact.md

 ## Channel Files tab

 The **Files** tab in Teams closely resembles the SharePoint documents view.
-From the **Files** tab, users can go directly to SharePoint, download or upload files, and sync files to their local drive.
-They can easily identify individual files by application, see if a file is read-only or checked out, and identify which files need metadata (**Required info** will appear next to the file name).
-Users can sort or filter documents by who last modified the document, by file name, by owner, and by sign-off status.
+On the **Files** tab, users can:

+- See additional options in the **New** file menu.
+- Upload or download files.
+- Sync files to their local drive.
+- Open files in SharePoint.
+- On the **All Documents** menu, switch from list view to compact list to grid (Tiles) view.
+- Identify individual files by application icon.
+- Identify files that need attention or have malware.
+- Immediately see whether a file is read-only or checked out.
+- Check out and check in files.
+- Pin, unpin, and change the sort order of files.
+- Identify which files need metadata
+- Sort or filter documents by approval status, who last modified the document, file name, and owner.
+- Group files based on column headings.
+- Modify column settings (move left or right, hide)

 ## Default link type setting